AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/import-export-forms-and-related-assets.md

    If you are copying and pasting the assets/letters at the same place, a suffix "-CopyXX" gets added to the existing name of the asset/letter.
 If no title existed for the copied asset/letter, the auto generated title field remains blank.

-1. If required, edit the Title and Name with which you want to save the copy of the asset/letter.
+1. If necessary, edit the Title and Name with which you want to save the copy of the asset/letter.
 1. Tap Paste.
 New copies of the copied assets are created.

 ## Search {#search-forms}